Kevin Abstract

-Clifford Ian Simpson (born July 16, 1996), known by his stage name Kevin Abstract, is an American rapper, singer, and producer, best known as the founder and de facto leader of hip-hop group Brockhampton.
+Clifford Ian Fernando Simpson (July 16, 1996), known by his stage name Kevin Abstract, is an American rapper, singer, and producer, best known as the founder and de facto leader of hip-hop group Brockhampton.
 With Brockhampton, Abstract released eight studio albums from 2017 to 2022.
 He has released solo work since 2009, and self-released his debut albums MTV1987 (2014) and American Boyfriend: A Suburban Love Story (2016) to significant attention from online blogs and music publications.
 He made his major label debut with Arizona Baby in 2019.
 After Brockhampton disbanded in 2022, he released Blanket (2023) and a mixtape, Glue (2024).
 His fifth studio album, Blush, was released on June 27, 2025.

 Along with his work in Brockhampton, Abstract has served as a songwriter, producer, and collaborator for several other artists.
-In 2020, Abstract and Romil Hemnani found Video Store, a record label and apparel company that signed the Blossom, Christian Alexander, and SoGone SoFlexy, among others, before dissolving in 2023.
-In 2025, he founded the Houston-based collective Blush, and co-founded the record label Juno with Fike, with whom he also forms the duo Geezer.
+In 2020, Abstract and Romil Hemnani founded Video Store, a record label and apparel company that signed the Blossom, Christian Alexander, and SoGone SoFlexy, among others, before dissolving in 2023.
+In 2025, he founded the Houston-based collective Blush, and co-founded the record label Juno with Dominic Fike, with whom he also forms the duo Geezer.

 Early life

 Abstract was born in Corpus Christi, Texas, on July 16, 1996.
-Abstract's mother was distant during his childhood, not even knowing what her profession was.
+Abstract's mother was distant during his childhood; he did not know what her profession was.
 As Abstract began to realize his sexuality, he isolated himself from his family, feeling ashamed.
-It is speculated that this was one of the reasons that he ran away from home, and stated that his family members are "extremely religious" Mormons.
+It is speculated that this was one of the reasons that he ran away from home.
+Abstract has stated that his family members are "extremely religious" Mormons.
 Abstract began producing music at 11 and ran away from home at 15, staying at a friend's house for a year before moving to Georgia to live with his sister.
 In high school, Abstract met and began making music with his future Brockhampton bandmates Ameer Vann, Matt Champion, Merlyn Wood, and Joba.